-I then headed to Rigby & Peller.
-This old-school underwear shop works very differently from other stores.
+To get some expert intel, I headed to both Marks and Spencer and Rigby & Peller.
+The latter is an old-school underwear shop that works very differently from other stores.
 Instead of measuring you, the bra fitters work by sight.
 They just look at your chest and work out which size you are.
-Again, they came back with a 34D.
-Now, while just knowing a woman's bra size from looking at her chest does seem like a sort of superpower every woman should have, alas, it's not something we can all possess, which is why I got thinking about a bra-size calculator.
-Surely, there must be an easy way for every woman to work out their own bra size without having to always go get it fitted, especially when we're all so busy.
-Keep scrolling for our guide on how to find out your correct bra size.
+Both Rigby & Peller and M&S came back with a 34D.
+Now, while just knowing someone's bra size from looking at their chest does seem like a sort of superpower every breast owner should have, alas, it's not something we can all possess, which is why I got thinking about a bra-size calculator.

 Once you've done the band, then you want to measure the fullest part of your bust.
 Gently take the tape measure and measure it in inches as well.

 Then comes the slightly tricky bit: To work out what your cup size is, you want to subtract your band size from your bust size.
 From the difference between the two sizes, you can work out your cup.
-If the difference is less than 1, then it's AA, 1=A, 2=B, 3=C, 4=D, 5=DD, and so on.
+If the difference is less than 1, then it's AA; 1 means A; 2 means B; 3 means C; 4 means D; 5 means DD; and so on.

 You'll still need your band measurement to give you the number preceding the letter.
-For example, if your band size is 34 but your bust size is 37, then your bra size is 34C (difference of 3 means it's a C cup).
+For example, if your band size is 34 but your bust size is 37, then your bra size is 34C (difference of 3, again, means it's a C-cup).
 Of course, it's worth mentioning that bras can fit differently according to different brands, but now you have the basic tools to work out your correct size.

-Julia also said, reassuringly, that you should "never be alarmed if you have to go up a cup size," as this will not only help you look smaller but will also help your posture.
+Mercer also said, reassuringly, that you should "never be alarmed if you have to go up a cup size," as this will not only help you look more in proportion but will also help your posture.
 And the best way to check if your bra is fitting correctly?
-"Lift up your arms twist your body, and the bra will fit perfectly in place," she advises.
-For more help, keep scrolling for a bra-fitting check list.
+"Lift up your arms, twist your body, and the bra will fit perfectly in place," she advises.
+For more help, keep scrolling for a bra-fitting checklist.

-- Side wire: Make sure this is flat against the rib cage and never digging into breast tissue.
+3. Side wire: Make sure this is flat against the rib cage and never digging into the breast tissue.